azavea/nasa-hyperspectral/docs/arch/v1/README.md

 We found that batch workflow required us to load all relevant raster data into memory of a large cluster.
 However, many uses cases are better served by smaller incremental jobs.

 Additionally, start-up time for a cluster on AWS EMR is high (15 minutes).
-Maintaining a running cluster is cost prohibitive and auto-scaling one has been challanging.
+Maintaining a running cluster is cost prohibitive and auto-scaling one has been challenging.

 ### AWS Batch in FFDA Contract
 The FFDA project also represents an on demand processing flow where the imagery download and predictions happens on AWS Batch using Raster Vision pipelines.

 In contrast to AWS EMR the AWS Batch handles auto-scaling well.
-However, debugging multi-stop jobs is hard and testing interation time is high.
+However, debugging multi-stop jobs is hard and testing iteration time is high.

 ### Spark Streaming in Farmers Edge Contract
 Farmers Edge developed an on demand, event driven, raster processing system.
-In response to stream of user reqeusts the system downloads the neccesary satelitle imagery and generates derived products (NDVI, PCA, field clipping) for given field boundaries as the result.
+In response to stream of user requests the system downloads the necessary satellite imagery and generates derived products (NDVI, PCA, field clipping) for given field boundaries as the result.

-Initially this system was implemented in AWS Batch with each user request sbumitting multiple jobs.
+Initially this system was implemented in AWS Batch with each user request submitting multiple jobs.
 The client was unhappy with the system performance.
 Critically, the system didn't delivery sufficient thoughput.
-Additionaly, tasks would sporadically fail and they could not be rescheduled.
+Additionaly, tasks would sporadically fail, and they could not be rescheduled.
 Debugging these failures was also challenging for variety of reasons.

 Replacement system was implemented as Spark Streaming application deployed on K8s cluster.
 The client wanted to keep deployment through Docker containers and to avoid vendor lock-in.
 The spark streaming system has better throughput because spark mini-batch stream resulted in lower amortized overhead per user request.
 Debugging and failure retry was also improvied because spark can aggregate job status across nodes.
-Development expirience was much improved because of K8s/Docker integration.
+Development experience was much improved because of K8s/Docker integration.

 The system now processes 9000 Orthotiles a day with over 800k field products per hour created.
 However, this architecture had issues with auto-scalability and requires to have a constantly running cluster.